hanwendong1/VirtualGaming/content/4-Catan.md

 **Rolling 7 & Robber**

-When a player rolls a 7, they get to place the robber on any tile they wish and steal 1 random card from any of the colors adjacent to that tile.
+When a player rolls a 7, they get to place the robber on any tile they wish and take a random resource card from a player with a bordering settlement or city.
 The Robber will cover the number and prevent resource production on that tile.
+Also, players who have more than 7 cards in hand when a robber is rolled have to discard half (rounded down) of their resources cards to the bank.

 **Use Resources**